michael-haney/lrthw_exercises/Chapter_9/Readme.md

 >Rubocop complaints

-Rubocop complained about the use of three double quotes on lines 9 and 13.
-Rubocop prefers single quotes and wanted me to combine the lines.
-I did so with the use of one pair of single quotes.
-When doing this however, the space between output of Aug and 'There's something going on here.' disappeared.
-Hence, I had to include an empty puts on line 9.
+Rubocop complained about the use of three double quotes on lines 9 and 14.
+Rubocop prefers single quotes and wanted me to combine the lines, however Rubocop also complained about the use of three single quotes.
+I fixed this by using one pair of double quotes.